-93-100 % А
+93-100 % A

 85-92 % В

 78-84 % С

 70-77 % D

 00-69 % F

-Students enrolled in combined theory/clinical courses must earn a final average of 77.5% or above in the Theory Component of the course, a "PASS" on ALL Pass/Fail Course Items, as well as a "PASS" Clinical Performance in order to have a progressive grade.
-If either the Theory Component is non-progressive, the student receives a "FAIL" on a Pass/Fail Item, or receives a "FAIL" for Clinical Performance, the student must repeat the course.
+Students must earn a final average of 78% or above in the Theory Component of combined Theory/Clinical courses, a CREDIT on all graded course items, as well as a PASS Clinical Performance in order to have a progressive grade.
+If either the Theory Component is non-progressive, the student receives a NO CREDIT on a graded course assignment, or receives a FAIL for Clinical Performance, the student must repeat the course.
 Failure of a student to earn a "C" or better (progressive grade) in a professional nursing course will result in automatic probation from the professional nursing program.